webifycms/app/README.md

 ### Run the application

-Navigate to the `APPLICATION_BASE_URL` value you configured in any browsers you prefer.
+Navigate to the `APP_BASE_URL` value you configured in any browsers you prefer.

 ## 🤝 Like to contribute?